Residential Therapeutic School Serving Massachusetts, New York, and Beyond

-Students live on our Brewster campus or in a group home near campus.
-Our residential settings are near beaches, nature trails and bike paths.
-Our residential staff provides 24-hour care and supervision in a therapeutic and structured environment.
+Students live on our Brewster campus or near campus.
+Residential staff provides 24-hour care and supervision in a therapeutic and structured environment.
 Students build confidence and have many opportunities for increased independence as they learn the skills that will help them live as active participants in their communities.

 Our multidisciplinary professional team develops a comprehensive Individual Educational Program (IEP) for each student.
 These plans are based on a thorough review of the student’s medical, social, and family history, and on assessments of the student’s medical, psychological, educational, and vocational needs.
-We then update each plan quarterly based on the student’s progress and changing needs.
+Plans are updated quarterly based on the student’s progress and changing needs.

 Educational & Vocational Programs